mklan/dotfiles/README.md

 Finally, install all the missing packages which are not defined in the script yet.

+> ___TODO___ add instruction to somehow set the settings in xfce4 in order to be able to use i3 in coexistence

 ## Dependencies

 ## TODO

 - [x] Open source
-- [ ] Proper install script
+- [x] Proper install script
-- [ ] auto install dependencies for arch
+- [x] auto install dependencies for arch
 - [ ] add .vimrc
 - [ ] add $ZDOTDIR/.zshrc
 - [ ] (automate) screenshots of resulting setup
-- [ ] add description to readme
+- [ ] add proper install description to readme
 - [ ] auto generate documentation of shortcuts